mrkkrj/TrianglePP/docs/README.md

  - Docs:
-         If segment constraints are set, this method creates a constrained Delaunay triangulation where each PSLG segment is present as a single edge in the triangulation.
+         If segment constraints are set, this method creates a constrained Delaunay triangulation where **each PSLG segment is present as a single edge in the triangulation**.
 Note that some of the resulting triangles might *not be Delaunay*!
 In quality triangulation *additional* vertices called Steiner points may be created.